 Monitoring the process of updating system components and anti-virus software

-Control and differentiation of access to information resources
+Controlling and differentiating access to sensitive information

 Regular testing and monitoring of system security